lexer/injektor/README.md

 ### Configuration validation

-To validate injector correctness create unit test and run `checkInjector` helper function.
+To validate the injector correctness, create a unit test and run the `checkInjector` helper function.

 `checkInjector` will try to instantiate all declared dependencies and eager load all lazy properties.